cs4241-20a/final-project/proposal.md

  - Back-end Tech
   - Server: **NodeJS** (using appropriate middleware)
   - Database: **MongoDB**
- - Proper Documentation:
+ - Proper Documentation
     - Brief description and link to project
     - How to use the project (if needed)
     - Outline of all technologies used
     - Challenges faced creating the project
     - What did each group member do
     - Link to project video
 ### Note
 So far Song Zhecheng has not replied to any of our attempts to reach out to him, and so we are wondering if this suffices as a two person project or if it is either too much or too little.